schwertJake/Kafka_DDOS_Detection/README.md

 * Blacklisted IPs (though because this data is so simple, a KV database would work fine too, if you feel like standing up a second database)

 ## Scaling
 All of the tech is already built to be scalable, yay!
 No SQL servers to migrate or any craziness like that.
 Nevertheless, scaleing to hundreds of thousands of visitors on multiple nodes poses some interesting problems.

-My ramblings about scaling the system, in no particular order and at a high level, are below:
-* Horizontally scale (obviously) the database(s) and kafka.
-Python streaming apps / microservices can be duplicated per node or as needed.
-Some testing is definitely required to find performance bottlenecks.
+Some high level things I would do to scale the system:

+* Kafka
     * Kafka needs to be parralellized.
-This can be done with partitions.
-An important restriction in doing this is that kafka assigns a single partition to one consumer thread (within a group), so those numbers must be balanced.
+This can be done with adding partitions to a topic, and distributing those partitions across nodes.
 An article I really enjoyed about parralellism in Kafka that talks more about the subject is [here](https://www.confluent.io/blog/how-choose-number-topics-partitions-kafka-cluster)
+    * Some simple gotchyas with adding more partitions are:
+        * Kafka assigns a single partition to one consumer thread (within a group), so the number of consumers are bound by the number of partitions.
+        * Though the throughput will increase as Kafka is parralellized, end-to-end latency may increase slightly due to replication.
+This shouldn't be much concern for the DDOS system as it isn't time-critical to the ms level
+* Sliding Window
     * One potential concern of mine is that the sliding window which finds malicious IP resides completely in the python streaming app and thus in memory.
-So memory of a node may become a concern if a single node has hundreds of thousands of logs and a long time window.
+So memory of a node may become a concern if a single node has hundreds of thousands of logs in short succession and a long time window.
 Fixes to this would be keep the time window short - 30s to 1 minute, or just scale across more nodes to use more memory.
+    * More importantly, however, the sliding window is the only stateful computation, which will be the hardest to parrallelize.
+Reason being, is the sliding window takes the form of a python dictionary like this:
+    ```
+    {
+        <IP_Addr>: ([timestamp1, timestamp2, ...], count)
+    }
+    ```
+    * So, it is vitally important that IP addresses are consistantly mapped to the same node.
+This is a potential problem because if, for example:
+        * IP address 127.0.0.1 has accessed the site 10 times in the last minute, which is your threshold for blacklisting the IP.
+        * But, both node 1 and node 2 have a sliding window streaming app that recieve some messages regarding 127.0.0.1
+        * This means that neither have recieved all of the requests for 127.0.0.1, so neither have counted 10 requests and thus 127.0.0.1 is not blacklisted
+    * Luckily, Kafka has thought of this.
+By adding the IP address as a partition key when the producer publishes a message, we are guaranteed to have all IP address reside in the same partition.
+So in python, usage of the producer becomes something like:
+    `producer.send('logs.trim', key=transformed_data["IP"], value=transformed_data)`
+* Data Persistance
+    * Can scale horizontally, it's what MongoDB (and similar) are meant to do
-* The data persistance side of things should scale fine horizontally - it's a write heavy system, so consistancy can take a back burner to volume of data.
-MongoDB can [shard](https://docs.mongodb.com/manual/sharding) - one of the important considerations in doing so is the sharding key.
+    * It's a write heavy system, so consistancy can take a back burner to volume of data.
+    * MongoDB can [shard](https://docs.mongodb.com/manual/sharding) - one of the important considerations in doing so is the sharding key.
 Given the uniqueness and diferences of IP address string, I'd be inclined to use that as the shard key (perhaps hash them as well).

 ## Lessons Learned / Questions Remaining / Stuff I didn't know
 I love these sort of explorations because I always do lots of stuff wrong, and therefore learn a ton.
 Some of my lessons learned from building this system: